Guillermo Rigondeaux: Rigondeaux vs. Casimero

 Rigondeaux challenged the reigning WBO bantamweight champion John Riel Casimero on 14 August 2021.
 It was announced on 19 June that WBC champion Nonito Donaire would replace Rigondeaux, but when the fight between Casimero and Donaire fell apart over insults directed at the latter's wife, Rigondeaux stepped back in to fight Casimero as had been originally planned.
 His WBA (Regular) title was not on the line, as the WBA stripped him of the title upon his entry into the ring "due to restrictions on behalf of the WBO".
 In a low-key affair that saw the CompuBox record broken for fewest combined landed punches in a 12-round fight, Casimero pressured his opponent all night, fighting on the front foot and throwing more punches than Rigondeaux, who was reluctant to engage.
 Casimero was rewarded with a split decision victory, with scores of 117–111 and 116–112 in his favor, and 115–113 in favor of Rigondeaux.

 Rigondeaux vs. Astrolabio

 On 26 February 2022, Rigondeaux suffered the third professional defeat of his career, losing a shock ten-round unanimous decision to the unheralded Vincent Astrolabio (16–3, 12 KO) at the Emirates Golf Club in Dubai.
 Rigondeaux was knocked down by a jab and straight right hand in the eighth round.
 The knockdown proved to be the difference on the judges' scorecards, with all three judges scoring the bout 95–94 in favor of Astrolabio.

+Rigondeaux vs. Martinez

+Returning after suffering serious eye injuries, Rigondeaux faced Jesus Martinez on 24 February 2023, winning the bout via first-round knockout.

+Second return at super bantamweight

+Rigondeaux vs. Clemente-Andino

+Rigondeaux was then scheduled to face Julian Evaristo Aristule on 9 June 2023, but due to visa issues his opponent was changed to Charlie Clemente-Andino.
+Rigondeaux won the bout via seventh-round knockout.

+Rigondeaux vs. Aguero Arias

+Riding a two-fight win streak, Rigondeaux faced Dannis Aguero Arias for the vacant WBC International super bantamweight title on 12 November 2024 at club E11even in Miami,FL by way of BOXR Entertainment.
+He captured the belt via first-round stoppage via a body punch.

+Boxing Style

+Rigondeaux is known for his hit, but don't get hit style of boxing.
+In his Southpaw stance he emphasizes defense such as slipping and shoulder rolls allowing him to set up counters.
+His exceptionally fast hand speed, punching power, counterpunching abilities, athleticism, reflexes, and footwork are well noted.